 Edit the WordPress Privacy Policy Template

 At this point, things need to get customized for each bloggers’ site.
 This is where you need to declare what information you collect.
-We’ve compiled a list of the most common services bloggers use – and listed, in plain English what personal data they collect, why, and how to manage the users’ personal data.
+We’ve compiled a list of the most common services bloggers use (see index below).
+Starting with each section, let’s go through an example that you might want to copy and paste into your blog’s Privacy Policy.

 Section 1: Who We Are